IBE160/SG-Gruppe-Stavanger/proposal.md

 - **AI-Enhanced Search:** Use embeddings for smarter, semantic recipe matching (e.g., “healthy chicken” finds similar dishes).
 - **Smart Shopping Suggestions:** Recommend items based on cooking history and consumption patterns.
 - **Nutritional Analysis:** Display nutrition facts and healthier recipe alternatives.
-- **Picture of receipt or Food Items:** Add food items to inventory by taking a picture of either the food itself or the receipt.
+- **Picture of receipt or Food Items:** Add food items to inventory by taking a picture of either the food itself or the receipt. se research report in @docs\reseach-missing-user-flows.md

 ## Data Requirements